qbap/a7-ios7-downgrader/README.md

    *Note: This does slightly affect battery life due to the way it works.
 You probably aren't using this script for battery life though, are you.

    ### Unsupported OS
-   The script only officially works on macOS 10.13 up to 10.15 (High Sierra to Catalina) due to some limitations on the developer's end.
+   The script only officially works on macOS 10.15 or later due to some limitations on the developer's end.
 You have to install one of those versions to use the script.
 Please do not ask us about this.

-Linux support is not planned either, do not ask about this either.
+Linux and Windows support is not planned either, do not ask about this either.

    ### Unable to connect to WiFi networks, incorrect password.
    This is caused by an issue that's *impossible* to fix.
 You need to connect to an open WiFi network